woocommerce/our-team/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display team memer profiles with descriptions and links to social media using our shortcode, widget or template tag.
+Display team member profiles with descriptions and links to social media using our shortcode, widget or template tag.

 == Description ==